November 4, 2014

 Welcome to HPChess!

-As in the past, each of these four clubs offers instruction at multiple skill levels.
+Our clubs have all opened, but all accept new members during the year.
+As in the past, each club offers instruction at multiple skill levels.
 See the section on Highland Park coaches below.

 Flyers have been or will be posted shortly in our club sections.
 To view those sections (and others containing email addresses or phone numbers), you’ll need to “create an account” by clicking the bottom entry on the left.